Veroniquecacho/LineArt/README.md

 # LineArt
-Line art is a assignment that was made during the third semester as a computer science student.
+Line art is an assignment that was made during the third semester as a computer science student.